tonnyeremin/Urban-Data-Science/README.md

 ### 5.2 Walkability Clusters

 As a result we have 4 clusters.
-We calculate avveages values of disctance, walkability core and time for exch cluster.
+We calculate averages values of distance, walkability core and time for each cluster.
 Under reasonable time we mean time that children need to spend to walk 1300 meters.
 Calculated walkability score  for each type in each cluster. **SCORE = Actual Distance /1300**.
 As average walking speed we get 4 km/h [4].

 |             Cluster No |    0 |    1 |    2 |    3 |
 | ---------------------: | ---: | ---: | ---: | ---: |